miketheman/rinxter_api/README.md

 * [HTTParty][] gem

-Developed/tested on Ruby 2.1.0, may work on older versions.
-Requires at least 1.9.3.
+Developed/tested on Ruby 2.1.1.
+Requires at least 2.0.0, due to using keyword arguments.

 ## Usage